jmkristian/agwpe-tools/README.md

 To see a summary of the command line options, run `.\converse.exe` (with no arguments).

+Characters from stdin and to stdout are encoded in UTF-8.
+Characters sent to the remote station and received from the remote station are encoded as specified by the command line option --encoding;
+the default is UTF-8.

 To communicate large amounts of text, you can copy-n-paste to or from your command line window.
 To copy all the text from a command line window,